 Alyson sighed, “Fine, we’ll add Ethan to the band.
 He just better not act like his usual, lazy ass self.”

 Bailey sighed as Alyson opened one of her textbooks.
 As she studied her assignment, the idea of forming a pop group kept growing inside her head.
 She could go solo; become the next Britney Spears.
 No, she wanted to share the spotlight with her friends.
 Maybe was being too much of a Connect8 fangirl; but it wouldn’t hurt to try to make this band thing work.
 Maybe it was time for a change.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Stacie EvansWrite a Review